 It’s called a Cowpea but it’s not THAT cowpea, and it has a famous relative that no one calls by its botanical name.

 So which Cowpea is it?
 Vigna luteola (VIG-nah loo-tee-OH-la) a twining vine found from Texas east through the Old South and then north to Pennsylvania.
-The famous cowpea is Vigna unguiculata, aka Black Eyed Peas, the traditional New Years Day meal of southerners.
-And the even better known relative they both have?
+The famous cowpea is Vigna unguiculata, aka Black-Eyed Peas, the traditional New Year’s Day meal of southerners.
+And the even better-known relative they both have?
 Vigna radiata, or the Mung Bean.
-That means, yes ladies and gentlemen, that the Black Eyed Pea is not a pea but a bean, as is our Cowpea.
+That means, yes ladies and gentlemen, that the Black Eyed Pea is not a pea but a bean, as is our cowpea.
 Let’s call the Legume de jour by a slightly different name, the Hairy Cowpea (because its pod is slightly hairy.)

 The genus is named for Professor Dominico Vigna, a 17th century Italian botanist and director of the botanical garden in Pisa.
 Luteola means yellowish.
 There are about 80 species in the genus.
-The report said eight years ago that the Americas’ Vignas would be moved into a new genus.
+The report said nine years ago that the Americas’ Vignas would be moved into a new genus.
 Don’t hold your breath.
 It ain’t happened yet.

 Green Deane’s “Itemize” Plant Profile: Hairy Cowpea